Brain-inspired Computational Intelligence via Predictive Coding: Predictive Coding in Machine Learning

-\paragraph{Continual Learning.} Another promising aspect of P-TNCNs described above was its ability/potential to conduct continual sequential learning, where \cite{ororbia2020continual} demonstrated that its generative ability on previously seen sequence modeling tasks did not degrade/deteriorate nearly as much as in recurrent networks (such as those based on gated recurrent units and long short-term memory cells).
-This meant that P-TNCNs exhibited some robustness to the catastrophic forgetting that appeared in recurrent networks when learning sequences of different types of patterns.
-This included recurrent networks trained with backprop but also with online forward mode training schemes that had access to full Jacobians, such as real-time recurrent learning (RTRL) and its noisy first-order approximation unbiased online recurrent learning.
-Additional effort \cite{ororbia2019lifelong} explored strengthening NGC's memory retention ability by examining the challenging problem of online cumulative learning, where datasets (or tasks) were presented to the system in the form of a stream and with no indication of when the task was switched (creating a non-stationary, task boundary free variant of the lifelong machine learning problem setup).
-Surprisingly, the NGC-based model, without access to any task boundaries in \cite{ororbia2019lifelong} (namely, the sequential neural coding network (S-NCN)) was shown to outperform or be competitive with a wide swath of backprop-based approaches that relied on memory-buffers (replay), regularization, and/or auxiliary generative modeling in order to preserve prior knowledge.
-Stronger performance was seen when another neural circuit drove the S-NCN's lateral recurrent synapses based on competitive learning (emulating the information routing behavior of the basal ganglia).
-This simple task mediating circuit was later improved in follow-up effort \cite{ororbia2021continual}).
+\paragraph{Continual Learning.} Another promising aspect of P-TNCNs described above is its ability to conduct continual sequential learning \cite{ororbia2020continual}, as its generative ability on previously seen sequence modeling tasks did not deteriorate nearly as much as in recurrent networks.
+Additional effort \cite{ororbia2019lifelong} explored strengthening the memory retention ability of NGC by examining the challenging problem of online cumulative learning, where datasets (or tasks) were presented to the system in the form of a stream and with no indication of when the task was switched.
+Surprisingly, the NGC-based model was shown to outperform or be competitive with a wide swath of backprop-based approaches that relied on memory-buffers (replay), regularization, and/or auxiliary generative modeling in order to preserve prior knowledge.
+Stronger performance was seen when another neural circuit drove the lateral recurrent synapses of S-NCN based on competitive learning.
+This simple task mediating circuit was later improved in follow-up effort \cite{ororbia2021continual}.
 Another later effort developed a stochastic implementation of PC with readable/writable memory (BayesPCN) \cite{yoo2022bayespcn} that was shown to be robust to sample-level forgetting.